 National Science Foundation Advancing Informal STEM Learning Program

-The National Science Foundation released the Advancing Informal STEM Learning (AISL) solicitation, posted April 9th, 2014: ().
+The National Science Foundation released the Advancing Informal STEM Learning (AISL) solicitation, posted June 29th, 2015: ().

-The name of the program has changed from Informal Science Education (ISE) to Advancing Informal STEM Learning (AISL).
+In 2012 the name of the program has changed from Informal Science Education (ISE) to Advancing Informal STEM Learning (AISL).
 AISL better emphasizes the priorities of the solicitation and the changes at NSF:

 Advancing: This emphasizes that AISL seeks innovative projects that advance the field and that requests need to go beyond just proposing a new exhibit, program or film.